webix-hub/gitbook-webix-jet/basic/navigation.md

 ## Navigation

 Navigation is implemented by changing the URL of the page.
-Only the part after the hashbang \(\#!\) is changed.
-The framework reacts to the URL change and rebuilds the interface from the elements after the hashbang.
-In the previous section you've read about direct URL navigation.
+Only the part after the hashbang \(\#!\) is changed[^1].
+The framework reacts to the URL change and rebuilds the interface based on the URL.
+In the previous section, you've read about direct URL navigation.
 There are three more ways to manipulate views and subviews.

-Url of the page reflects current state of the app.
+The URL of the page reflects current state of the app.
 By default, it is stored as part after hashband.
 When we chaging the url, app updates self accordingly.

-> from the elements after the hashbang based on the url

-{ view:"segmented", options:["Toolbar", "Demo", "Task"], click: () => {
-        this.show("/Toolbar");
-}},

-/App/Demo/Toolbar
-Toolbar
-./Toolbar
-../../Toolbar

-/LAyout/Details
-Details

 ### 1. Jet Links